bcgov/smk-cli/docs/edit-an-app.md

 `Show/Hide` is a toggle button that indicates if this layer should be turned on when the application is launched.
 By default layers are set to hidden.

 `Edit` will open an advanced settings popup that allows you to modify the layer details.
-Please view [Editing a Layer](edit-layer.md) from more information on the layer editing options.
+Please view [Editing a Layer](edit-layer.md) for more information on the layer editing options.

 `Remove` will remove the layer from your application.
 Be careful, as removing a layer will also delete any of your configured settings with that layer.

 ### WMS Layers

-`Manage WMS Layers` allows you to supply a link to a WMS service, and via the service `GetCapabilities` load a listing of available WMS layers to add to your application.
+`Manage WMS Layers` allows you to supply a link to a Web Mapping Service and, via the service `GetCapabilities`, load a listing of available WMS layers to add to your application.

 ![WMS Layers](smk-cli-wms-init.png)

 The functionality for WMS layers is identical to that of the DataBC layers described above.
 At the top of the options you can configure your WMS service URL.
-There is also a "Filter Catalog" option, and a folder listing of available layers.
+There is also a "Filter Catalog" option and a folder listing of available layers.

 #### Setting your WMS URL